-- Currently use wood as a primary fuel; - Use an uncertified wood stove or wood insert, or a fireplace, currently operational, as a primary source of heat; - Select a replacement device which meets stove eligibility in Section II; - Plan to have the replacement device professionally installed by a participating Installer; - Agree to receive training on proper wood storage and wood burning practices (if applicable) and device operation and maintenance; and - Surrender their old wood stove or insert to the Installer who will render it permanently inoperable and recycle it, if recycling is available in the area.
+- Use an uncertified wood stove or wood insert, or a fireplace, currently operational, as a primary source of heat; - Select a replacement device which meets stove eligibility in Section II; - Plan to have the replacement device professionally installed by a participating Installer; - Agree to receive training on proper wood storage and wood burning practices (if applicable) and device operation and maintenance; and - Surrender their old wood stove or insert to the Installer who will render it permanently inoperable and recycle it, if recycling is available in the area.
+If the replacement device is an electric heat pump, District may allow retaining the original heating device to be used only during power outages.

 This Program provides incentives for one replacement per household.
 Households that previously received Program incentives are not eligible.
 The replacement device must be a primary source of heat in the house.
 The Program is available for residences occupied by owners or long-term renters.
 In the case of rental properties, formal approval from both the property owner and the renter will be required as part of the approval process.
-In order to qualify for an incentive, the owner will have to agree to not raise the rent of the unit for a period of two years or evict the unit's residents because of increased value of the unit due solely to the newly installed home heating device.
+To qualify for an incentive, the owner will have to agree to not raise the rent of the unit for a period of two years or evict the unit's residents because of increased value of the unit due solely to the newly installed home heating device.
 Retroactive rebates are not available under this program, so Applicants who remove the old device or purchase a new replacement device prior to being approved for this Program will be disqualified.
 The old, uncertified device must be rendered permanently inoperable and recycled, if recycling is available in the area, before payment can be issued to the Installer.

 Burning wood in a fireplace is very inefficient for home heating purposes; fireplaces are therefore not typically used as a primary source of heat.
-In rare situations, when an Applicant uses a fireplace as a primary source of heat, the Applicant may qualify for the Program.
-If the existing fireplace is structurally sound, the Program may offer an incentive to be used towards purchase and installation of a fireplace insert utilizing wood, natural gas, propane, or electricity.
-However, if the fireplace is lacking structural integrity, the incentive could be used towards the purchase of an eligible free-standing home heating device.
+In rare situations when an Applicant uses a fireplace as a primary source of heat, the Applicant may qualify for the Program.
+If the existing fireplace is structurally sound, the Program may offer an incentive to be used towards purchase and installation of an eligible fireplace insert.
+However, if the fireplace is lacking structural integrity, the incentive could be used towards the purchase of an eligible free-standing home heating device or a heat pump.
 In this case, the fireplace and chimney must be rendered permanently inoperable to prevent use of the fireplace.
 Verification of inoperability would be the responsibility of the District.
+If the replacement device is an electric heat pump, District may allow retaining the original heating device to be used only during power outages.

-Installers interested in participating in this Program must agree to the Program's terms and conditions by signing an agreement with CAPCOA or the District.
+Installers interested in participating in this Program must agree to the Program's terms and conditions by signing an agreement with the District.
 Each District will establish their own requirements, but at a minimum, in order to participate in the Program, the Installer will be required to agree to the following:

-- Abide by the terms and conditions of the Program; - Unless verified by the District, verify that the old device and the replacement device qualify for the Program;

-- Conduct professional installation of the qualified device in compliance with all applicable State, county, or city codes/ordinances; - Provide residents with training on device operation and maintenance and, if applicable, for wood burning devices, best practices in wood storage and wood burning; and - Render the old device inoperable and recycle it, if recycling is available in the area.
+- Abide by the terms and conditions of the Program; - Unless verified by the District, verify that the old device and the replacement device qualify for the Program; - Conduct professional installation of the qualified device in compliance with all applicable State, county, city, or tribal codes/ordinances; - Provide residents with training on device operation and maintenance and, if applicable, for wood burning devices, best practices in wood storage and wood burning; and - Render the old device inoperable and recycle it, if recycling is available in the area.